ouya/docs/setup.md

 ##### Eclipse

-If you're using Eclipse as your development environment, you can create Eclipse projects from the samples included in the ODK, to get a working example running quickly.
+If you're using Eclipse as your development environment, you can create Eclipse projects from the samples included in the ODK to get a working example running quickly.

 - Open Eclipse
 - From the menu, select File -> New -> Project